 Simply mandating that employees take online learning without giving them a clear reason why typically fails to motivate them.

 Instead, make sure to be clear about the goal of the the training and how that fits into the company’s overall business goals.
-And then stress how the elearning program relates to their daily job duties and how it can make them more effective in their role.
+And then stress how the training content relates to their daily job duties and how it can make them more effective in their role.

 Related Reading: Learn From These Award-Winning Channel Partner Incentive Campaigns

-Whatever the end goal is — whether it’s a new software program to streamline their everyday tasks or increasing their industry knowledge — state that clearly to the employee beforehand so they understand how the training benefits them in a very personal way.
+Whatever the end goal is — whether it’s adopting a new software program to streamline their everyday tasks or increasing their industry knowledge — state it clearly to the employee beforehand so they understand how the training benefits them in a very personal way.

 “But I’m not a techie!”